Don Robertson (author)

 Don Robertson (March 21, 1929 – March 21, 1999) was an American novelist.

-He wrote 18 published novels.
+He wrote 19 novels, one published posthumously.

 Robertson is probably best known for his trio of novels featuring Morris Bird III: The Greatest Thing Since Sliced Bread, The Sum and Total of Now, and The Greatest Thing That Almost Happened.
 A movie adaptation of The Greatest Thing That Almost Happened aired on NBC in 1977, starring Jimmie Walker and James Earl Jones.

 Early life

-Robertson was born on March 21, 1929 in Cleveland, Ohio, to Josephine Wuebben Robertson and Carl Trowbridge Robertson, an associate editor of The Plain Dealer.
+Robertson was born on March 21, 1929, in Cleveland, Ohio, to Josephine Wuebben Robertson and Carl Trowbridge Robertson, an associate editor of The Plain Dealer.
 Robertson lived until 1946 on Cleveland's east side, in Hough, and graduated from East High School.

 Education and early career

-After stints in the Army and at Harvard and Western Reserve University (now Case Western Reserve University), he became a reporter and columnist for The Plain Dealer (1950-1955 and 1963-1966), The Cleveland News (1957–1959), and The Cleveland Press (1968–1982).
+After stints in the Army and at Harvard and Western Reserve University (now Case Western Reserve University), he became a reporter and columnist for The Plain Dealer (1950-1955 and 1963–1966), The Cleveland News (1957–1959), and The Cleveland Press (1968–1982).

 He reviewed movies and theater for the NBC's Cleveland affiliate WKYC-TV in the late 1970s and early ’80s, as well as "won a following as a no-nonsense, tell-it-like-it-is radio and TV talk show host."
 He also got involved in live theater.

 Novels and film

 Most of Robertson's novels were set in Ohio, and the fictional town of Paradise Falls, Ohio, figured in many of them.
 Paradise Falls was also the title of one of his longest novels.
 Additionally, much of Robertson's fiction was set in the recent past, or a few generations past.
 His 1964 novel A Flag Full of Stars, for instance, was set during the 1948 U.S. elections.
 Like John O'Hara, Robertson often linked novels that were not substantially related by including brief allusions to characters and events in his previous works.

 His fascinations with history and human lives were evident from his first novels, a Civil War trilogy (1959–1962).
-Set in Cleveland between 1944 and 1953, each of the three Morris Bird III novels revolves around a major event in the city’s history: the East Ohio Gas explosion, the Indians winning the pennant, and the Korean War.
+Set in Cleveland between 1944 and 1953, each of the three Morris Bird III novels revolves around a major event in the city's history: the East Ohio Gas explosion, the Indians winning the pennant, and the Korean War.

 In 1987, Stephen King’s Philtrum Press published Robertson’s novel, The Ideal, Genuine Man.
 King has acknowledged Robertson as one of his influences.
+In the 1992 film Sleepwalkers, which was written by King, a main character pretends to have moved from Paradise Falls, Ohio which is not a real place in the film's universe.

 Crown published Robertson's final novel, Prisoners of Twilight, in 1989.
 The early title of this book was Companion to Owls.